Mobius1/esx_xp/README.md

 # esx_xp
-Adds an XP ranking system like the one found in GTA:O
+Adds an XP ranking system like the one found in GTA:O.

+This is the ESX version of my framework agnostic [XpM](https://github.com/Mobius1/XpM) package.

 ## Features
 * Designed to emulate the native GTA:O system